sawuer/ramona-js/README.md

 ## Getting Started

-1. Download or clone copy of this project
+1. Download or clone project copy
 2. Include ramona.js to the top of your page
 3. Create some div behind body tag with id or class (id is better)
-4. Then include js file into bottom of the body tag
+4. Then include js-file into bottom of the body tag
-5. In the js file add next code:
+5. Into js-file add next code:
 ```
 new Ramona({
   entry: '#myAppName',